Table of Contents

 Before making a purchase, people go through a process called “buyer’s journey,” which has three stages:

-Depending on the stage your prospects are, you will need to send them different messages and share specific information about your product or company to move them further in the funnel.
+Depending on the stage your prospects are in, you will need to send them different messages and share specific information about your product or company to move them further in the funnel.

 In this case, education video animation is perfect for the Awareness Stage; when potential customers have just started to realize they have a problem or need to understand something better.
 They don’t fully understand it yet, let alone how they should solve it, and that’s where education animations come in.